 When you think of a concussion, you don’t normally consider that it is a mild form of traumatic brain injury, yet it is.
-However, these minor injuries typically do not require other treatment besides rest, monitoring and perhaps a couple doses of over-the-counter headache remedies.
+However, these minor injuries typically do not require other treatment besides rest, monitoring and perhaps a couple of doses of over-the-counter headache remedies.

-It is important to note that even after only a minor TBI, the patient should avoid any type of cognitive or physical activities until they have been cleared by a doctor to return to normal daily activities.
+It is important to note that even after only a minor TBI, the patient should avoid any type of cognitive or physical activity until they have been cleared by a doctor to return to normal daily activities.